digital-futures-academy/airport-challenge/Challlenge README.md

 **Tests**

-    1. Test that airportPlanes array has decreased by one when a plane takes off.
+    1. Test that airportPlanes array has decreased by one when a plane takes off. - Test Done
+    2. Test that plane's departure is confirmed by checking its status.
+    3. Test that you cannot instruct a plane to take off when there are 0 planes in the airport.
+    4. Test that you cannot instruct a plane to take off if its id is not in the airportPlanes array.

 ##### User Story 5: